 Sarah Pinsker’s ‘The Blur in the Corner of Your Eye’ is yet another story which also appeared in Uncanny Magazine, and is online here.
 A horror story.

 Caroline M. Yoachim’s ‘The Archronology of Love’ appeared in Lightspeed Magazine.
 It was chosen by Jonathan Strahan in his take on the Year’s Best SF, where I read it, and you can read my review of the story here although I felt “..it was just missing a little something to be a classic..”
 The story is online here.

 And then there are a lot of extracts from novellas and novels for the delectation of readers who like to read extracts from novellas and novels.
 (Can you guess, gentle reader, whether I am one who likes to read extracts from novellas and novels?)
 Frustratingly, we only get an extract from the Nebula Award Winner for the Best Novella category, which was Amal El-Mohtar and Max Gladstone’s ‘This Is How You Lose the Time War’.
 I would much prefer to have seen that in full, at the expense of a couple of extracts from novels.
-I’m guessing to that perhaps the size of that novella excluded it from this volume as well as the Year’s Best SF volumes, which didn’t feature it either, so I’ll probably shell out (as we say over here in the UK) for the print version of that chapbook at some point.
+I’m guessing to that perhaps the size of that novella excluded it from this volume as well as the Year’s Best SF volumes, which didn’t feature it either, or else licensing issues, so I’ll probably shell out (as we say over here in the UK) for the print version of that chapbook at some point.